Swiftlane access control and intercom system review

 • Integrations with Envoy for visitor management

 However, there are some key differences to note when comparing Swiftlane intercom reviews.
 While both systems support touchless access for credentialed users, Swiftlane requires users to touch the reader and scroll through a screen to find who they are looking for, which might not be ideal for a large commercial building that requires an office intercom system.
-Openpath uses AI-powered voice recognition to route calls to the right people at the right times, with just a single touch for the doorbell function.
-Plus, Openpath’s audio is always clear thanks to echo reduction and noise cancellation features.
+Avigilon Alta uses AI-powered voice recognition to route calls to the right people at the right times, with just a single touch for the doorbell function.
+Plus, Avigilon Alta intercom audio is always clear, thanks to echo reduction and noise cancellation features.
 Another difference is that Swiftlane uses PINs for temporary guest access, which can easily be shared and compromise security.
-Openpath’s unique Cloud Key credentials are more secure for temporary visitor access.
+Avigilon Alta’s unique Cloud Key credentials are more secure for temporary visitor access.

 Learn everything you need to successfully future-proof your physical access control system with this buyer's guide.